jernesten/ogui-installer/README.md

 ## What should the Installer be able to do?

-- install gdrive ocamlfuse from PPA in the system
+- install gdrive ocamlfuse from PPA
 - install OGUI
 - uninstall gdrive ocamlfuse and delete the PPA
 - uninstall OGUI